cuiyongbo/hello-world/my_wiki/hashTutorial/open_hashing.rst

 average N/M records for each list.
 Assuming that the table has more slots than there are records to be stored, we can hope that few slots will contain more than one record.
 In the case where a list is empty or has only one record, a search requires only one access to the list.
-Thus, the average cost for hashing should be :math:`Θ(1)`.
-However, if clustering causes many records to hash to only a few of the slots, then the cost to access a record will be much higher because many elements on the linked list must be searched.
+However, if clustering causes many records to hash to only a few of the slots, then the cost to access a record will be much higher because more elements on the linked list must be searched.

 **Open hashing is most appropriate when the hash table is kept in main memory, with the lists implemented by a standard in-memory linked list.** Storing an